I have been a long time Linux user. All my personal desktops and servers run Linux.

-When I tell people all of my personal computers run on Ubuntu Linux than most people know what I am talking about.
-Some of them ask me: "Why?
+When I tell people all of my personal computers run on Ubuntu Linux, some of them ask me, "Why?
 Aren't the other existing systems any good?"
-Well, the truth is, they are good and in some ways, they are very good.
-However, in this article, I will try to show you that why Linux is better and give you my ten reasons for using it on all my personal computers.
+Well, the truth is, they are good.
+In some ways, they are very good.
+However, in this article, I will try to show you that why Linux is better and give you my 10 reasons for using it on all my personal computers.

 1. Ubuntu Linux Is Free

-Not only is Ubuntu Linux offered for download free of charge, but more importantly, the licenses the software is distributed by, make sure that the software will always remain free for everyone to use and share.
-This means no-one or no company can build upon the software and corner an essential piece of the product/market.
+Not only is Ubuntu Linux offered for download free of charge, but more importantly, the licenses the software is distributed by makes sure that the software will always remain free for everyone to use and share.
+This means no one or no company can build upon the software and corner an essential piece of the product/market.

 2. It Is Opensource

 The source code of almost all the software is available publicly.
 This means that everyone, with enough skills, can see what a piece of software is actually doing.
 This means that peer review of software is constantly happening.
 It also means that anyone can take the software and improve on it as they see fit.
 Both of these points also mean that it is difficult to make money on software by just selling it under a usage license.
 Many products are given for free, but additional services are offered by companies that have expertise with the software.
 This means that these companies are super customer focused and will not just push some unwanted software on you.

 There is a lot of free community support available, but if you are an organization and you need professional support, then this is also available through Canonical, the company behind the Ubuntu Brand.
 There are many local consultancy agencies that can help and support your organization.